austineoduor/airbnb-clone-project/README.md

-**Features Overview**
+**Team Roles**

+  Backend Developer: Responsible for implementing API endpoints, database schemas, and    business logic.
+  Database Administrator: Manages database design, indexing, and optimizations.
+  DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+  QA Engineer: Ensures the backend functionalities are thoroughly tested and meet
+  quality standards.

+  **Database Design**

+    GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.
+    PostgreSQL: A powerful relational database used for data storage.
+    Redis: Used for caching and session management.

+**⚙️ Technology Stack**

+  Django: A high-level Python web framework used for building the RESTful API.
+  Django REST Framework: Provides tools for creating and managing RESTful APIs.
+  PostgreSQL: A powerful relational database used for data storage.
+  GraphQL: Allows for flexible and efficient querying of data.
+  Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+  Redis: Used for caching and session management.
+  Docker: Containerization tool for consistent development and deployment environments.
+  CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+  **Feature Breakdown**

     1. API Documentation
       OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
       Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
-    GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.

   2. User Authentication
     Endpoints: /users/, /users/{user_id}/
     Features: Register new users, authenticate, and manage user profiles.